Write Your Fucking Heart Out

 - The value in reading other author manuscripts and organizing your feedback around their work.
 This can help you see and solve problems in your own work.

 Have you been struggling with seeing the vision for your book come to life on the page?
 Working on a novel or memoir and desperately need a few readers and some critical feedback?
-At the Ulin Workshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.
+At the Big Picture Bookshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.

 So far, we’ve had two attendees who have been published by major publishing houses, three who have found top New York agents.
 All count our workshop as the key to those successes.